 Side Effects and Warnings

-THC is a potent cannabinoid, and has the undeniable potential to produce adverse side effects.
-Keep in mind that every person’s response to THC and other cannabis compounds is influenced by their unique endogenous cannabinoid system.
+THC is a potent cannabinoid and has the undeniable potential to produce adverse side effects.
+Keep in mind that every person’s response to THC and other cannabis compounds is influenced by their unique endocannabinoid system.
 For instance, scientists have discovered nine variations of the CB1 receptor gene, which opens the door for varied responses to THC.
-In other words, not everyone will experience the same side effects, or the same level of adverse side effects associated with THC.
+In other words, not everyone will experience the same side effects, or the same level of adverse side effects, associated with THC.

 Rapid Heart Rate

-New or infrequent cannabis users may be surprised when they experience a rapid heart rate after consuming THC.
-After consuming a cannabis-based product — flower, concentrate, edible, etc. — users generally experience an increase in heart rate and blood pressure.
+After consuming a cannabis-based product — flower, concentrate, edible, etc. — users generally experience an increase in heart rate and blood pressure, which may surprise new or infrequent cannabis users.
 Generally, users who want to avoid a rapid heart rate, or need to for medical reasons (for instance, being on certain kinds of blood pressure regulating medication), can do so by trying low-THC cultivars, or products that are well-balanced by CBD, which offsets this effect.

-That’s right, THC is largely responsible for the munchies you get when using cannabis.
 Several studies have shown that CB1-agonists like THC can amplify appetite and hunger signals in the brain, whether by increasing sensory sensitivity (i.e. food tastes better) or increasing your motivation to eat.
-This side effect is commonly harnessed for medical reasons by patients who suffer from cancer, cachexia (wasting syndrome), or other types of appetite impairment.
+This side effect is commonly sought out by patients who suffer from cancer, cachexia (wasting syndrome), or other types of appetite impairment.

 What To Do If You Consume Too Much THC